nglmercer/melser-ui/docs/components/data-table.md

 - **Event Monitoring**: Watch all table events in real-time
 - **Template System**: Switch between different data templates (users, products)

-Try the [interactive playground example](../examples/table-playground.html) to explore all features.

 ## Theming

 Use `customStyles` to override default colors and appearance.